eIektro/Banking/README.md

 # Banking Project

 This project includes digital implementations of core banking functions.
-It has a structure based on the principle of separation of concerns (SoC).
+It has a structure that based on the principle of separation of concerns (SoC).

 ## Installation